-You need to train your sales team to be subject matter experts so they are able to assist the buyer with understanding how all of the information they have gathered can be relevant to their company.
+You need to train your sales team to be subject-matter experts so they are able to assist the buyer with understanding how all the information they have gathered can be relevant to their company.
 This will require individuals to learn another set of professional and interpersonal skills.

 The SMEs will be trained in understanding sales from the customer context.

 How are you training your new team members?

 Then sending them out on free udemy courses or another online courses?